Asha Negi

-Asha Negi (born 23 August 1989) is an Indian television actress.
-She is known for playing Purvi Deshmukh in Pavitra Rishta and Gauravi Karmarkar in Baarish.
+Asha Negi ([ˈaːʃaː ˈneːɡi]; born 23 August 1989) is an Indian actress who is known for her work in Hindi television productions.
+She is best known for playing Purvi Deshmukh Dutt/Kirloskar in Zee TV's soap opera Pavitra Rishta and Gauravi Karmarkar in Alt Balaji's web series Baarish.
+She is also known for her participation in the reality show Fear Factor: Khatron Ke Khiladi 6.

 In 2010, Negi debuted into television with the role of Madhura in Sapnon Se Bhare Naina and later appeared as Apeksha Malhotra in Ekta Kapoor's Bade Achhe Lagte Hain on Sony TV in 2011.
 She achieved her breakthrough performance in the soap opera Pavitra Rishta where she played Purvi Deshmukh from 2011 to 2014.